pixelastic/aberlaas/README.md

 ### Testing

 Run `aberlaas test` to run all the Jest tests in `./lib`.
 You can pass your own list of files to the command to override the default.
 Use the `--config jest.config.js` argument to specify your own config file and `--watch` to start live reloading of test.

 ### Release

 Run `aberlaas release` to build the package and release it to npm.
 It will ask your for the new version and will create the needed git tag.
+You can also run `aberlaas release patch`, `aberlaas release minor` or `aberlaas release major` to automatically bump the version number according to SemVer.

 ## File structure